ayinos/ayinos.github.io/markmap/ddia-chapter01.md

 - Fault tolerance techniques can hide certain type of faults from the end user
 ## Scalability
 - Means having strategies to keep performance good even when load increases.
-- Describing Load
+### Describing Load
-  - can be descried with a few numbers which we call _load parameters_
+- can be described with a few numbers which we call _load parameters_
   - could be requests per second to a web server
   - ratio of reads to writes in db
   - number of simultaneously active users in a chat room
   - hit rate on a cache
-- Describing performance
+### Describing performance
   - In a batch processing system we usually care about _throughput_
   - In online systems usually _response time_ is more important
   - Latency & response time